artela-network/artela/README.md

 * `https://testnet-rpc4.artela.network`

 ---
-Find more about Artela in <https://www.artela.network/>
+Learn more about Artela in <https://artela.network/>

 ## License